canonical/nginx-ingress-integrator-operator/docs/explanation/security.md

 The charm manages an [NGINX web server](https://nginx.org/) as an ingress proxy.
 This document will detail the risks and good practices of operating the charm.

+## Outdated dependencies

+Outdated dependencies can contain known vulnerabilities for attackers to exploit.

+### Good practices

+The dependencies used by the charm is tied to the charm revision.
+Updating the charm will ensure the latest security patch are used.

+### Summary

+- Regularly update the charm revision.

 ## Machine-in-the-middle attack

 This type of attack refers to an attacker intercepting messages and pretending to be the intended recipient of the message.